ibexa/documentation-developer/docs/tutorials/platform_beginner/5_display_a_list_of_content_items.md

-# Step 5 — Display a list of content items
+# Step 5 — Display a list of Content items

 Now that you know how to display a single Content item, you can take care of rendering a list of Content items.